 Gorilla Trekking is a prime activity to all visitors hoping it participate in either Uganda and Rwanda, mountain gorilla trekking is a top reason why many travelers visit these 2 mountain gorilla destinations, get more information about mountain gorilla trekking holidays to view mountain gorillas in the natural environment, how to get a tracking permit, Gorilla trekking is defined hiking on foot in the tropical rain- forests of Africa while searching for mountain gorillas in their natural environment.

 The best time to trek mountain gorillas In Africa?

 January and February are considered low seasons but offer the best due to fewer crowds and very little or no rainfall at all.

 March, April, and May are the rainy months in these countries; rainfall is expected during these months, which makes trekking the most challenging because the slopes are slippery and muddy.

 June, July, and August are most commonly considered the peak season; it’s important to note that you should book your trekking permits early in advance since permits get sold out faster in Uganda and Rwanda.

-A non-foreign resident can purchase a mountain gorilla trekking permit in Uganda for $ 700 for normal gorilla trekking, and $ 1500 for mountain gorilla habituation experience,75% of the money raised goes to the conservation of the remaining gorilla surviving population.
-Ugandan government pockets only 15% while the remaining 10% goes to the local communities within the parks.
+A non-foreign resident can purchase a mountain gorilla trekking permit in Uganda for $ 700 for normal gorilla trekking and $ 1500 for a mountain gorilla habituation experience, with 75% of the money raised going to the conservation of the remaining gorilla population.
+Uganda's government receives only 15% of the proceeds, with the remaining 10% going to local communities within the parks.

 Where can one go gorilla trekking in Africa?

-Travelers interested in mountain gorilla trekking can be best done in Uganda, Rwanda, and the Democratic Republic of Congo.
-However, one should note that gorillas can be divided as follows, the mountain gorillas and the lowland gorillas.
-We suggest Uganda & Rwanda for those interested in viewing mountain gorillas and the lowland gorillas can be viewed in the Democratic Republic of Congo.
+Travelers interested in mountain gorilla trekking can do so best in Uganda, Rwanda, and the Democratic Republic of the Congo.
+However, one should note that gorillas can be divided as follows: the mountain gorillas and the lowland gorillas.
+We suggest Uganda and Rwanda for those interested in viewing mountain gorillas, and lowland gorillas can be viewed in the Democratic Republic of the Congo.